Valentin387/LocationTracker01/README.md

 ### 2. **Background Tasks**

 For tasks that don’t need to keep the app running but require background processing, you can use:

----

-This should provide users with a clear understanding of the project while also giving them insights into foreground services and background tasks.